Tsmnbx/ZooGVT/README.md

 <!-- badges: end -->

-The goal of ZooGVT is to Understand genome data in the context of anatomical features
+The goal of ZooGVT is to visualize and understand what genes give rise or contribute to what anatomical features.
+The user is able to see what adjective they use as a feature for a animals in the BgeeDB database that have phenotype descriptions in Ensemble.

+## Description

+ZooGVT allows users to visualize the various anatomical features related to a set of genes.
+This gives a better map of how certain genes translate into the animal features.
+These Genes can alter be extracted to compare differences between species.
+THis package allows easier access to the Uberon Ontolgy and aids in its use.

 ## Installation

-And the development version from [GitHub](https://github.com/) with:
+The development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")